httpjamesm/safenotes/README.md

 # safenotes

-SafeNotes is an app written in Python that utilizes AES-256 bit encryption technology to securely store notes.
+SafeNotes is an app written in Python that utilizes strong encryption technology to securely store notes.

 ## Features